plukacs/lab-governance/Product Dev/Visibl.md

 Our aim is to have the test titles ready before the estimation

 ### If you run into foundation stuff, make a card for it so that others are aware

+### Codeship
+- When you finish for the day, make sure that codeship is green.
+Revert if needed.